-Detecting similarities or differences between multiple graphs is of both practical and theoretical importance, with applications in neuroscience and social networks.
-One typical example is testing for similarity across brain networks, see e.g., \citep{zalesky2010network,rubinov2010complex,he2008structural}.
-A simple and natural formulation of two-sample hypothesis testing for graphs is to assume that they are {\em edge-independent} random graphs on the same vertices such that, given any two graphs, they are said to be from the same (resp. ``similar'') distribution if their edge probabilities matrices are the same (resp. ``close''); see e.g., \citep{tang2017semiparametric,ginestet2017hypothesis, ghoshdastidar2020two, li2018two, levin2017central, durante2018bayesian} for several recent examples of this type of formulation.
+We now consider the problem of detecting similarities or differences between multiple graphs, which is of both practical and theoretical importance.
+One typical application is testing for similarity across brain networks; see, e.g., \cite{zalesky2010network, rubinov2010complex, he2008structural}.
+A simple and natural formulation of two-sample hypothesis testing for graphs assumes that they are {\em edge-independent} random graphs on the same set of vertices, and given any two graphs, they are said to be from the same (resp. ``similar'') distribution if their edge probability matrices are the same (resp. ``close''); see, e.g., \cite{tang2017semiparametric, ginestet2017hypothesis, ghoshdastidar2020two, li2018two, levin2017central, durante2018bayesian} for several recent examples of this type of formulation.

-Nevertheless, many existing test statistics do not have known {\em non-degenerate} limiting distribution, especially when comparing only two graphs, and calibration of their rejection regions have to be done either via bootstrapping (see e.g., \cite{tang2017semiparametric}) or non-asymptotic concentration inequalities (see e.g., \cite{ghoshdastidar2020two}).
-Both of these approaches can be sub-optimal.
-For example, bootstrapping is computationally expensive and has inflated type-I error when the bootstrapped distribution has larger variability compared to the true distribution, while non-asymptotic concentration inequalities are overtly conservative and thus incur a significant loss in power.
+However, many existing test statistics do not have known {\em non-degenerate} limiting distributions, especially when comparing only two graphs, and calibration of their rejection regions has to be performed either via bootstrapping (see, e.g., \cite{tang2017semiparametric}) or via non-asymptotic concentration inequalities (see, e.g., \cite{ghoshdastidar2020two}).
+Both of these approaches can be sub-optimal: bootstrapping is computationally expensive and has inflated type-I error when the bootstrapped distribution exhibits larger variability compared to the true distribution while non-asymptotic concentration inequalities are overly conservative and thus result in a significant loss of power.